ST. JOHN'S WORT

 Part/s Used: Flowering tops + Leaves

-Actions: Nervine, trophorestorative, astringent, anti inflammatory, anti bacterial, anti viral, vulnerary, sedative
+Actions: Nervine, trophorestorative, hepatic, astringent, anti inflammatory, anti bacterial, anti viral, vulnerary, sedative

 Constituents: Hypericin, volatile oil, tannins, resin, pectin, alkaloids

 Tincture (ratio & % alcohol): Fresh: 1:2 or 1:3

 Oil: Fresh: 1:2 Drops: 30-90 Times a day: 3x

 Habitat and Botanical Description:

 St John's wort is a gentle nervine that calms nervous exhaustion.
 It is useful for individuals that suffer from chronic insomnia (take during the day to calm and take a higher dose in the evening as a sedative).
 It is good for children who have ADD but have not yet been prescribed medication.
 Use in combination with other nervine herbs like lemon balm, wild oats, gotu kola as a first step before a child is medicated.

 St John's wort is known to be an effective antidepressant.
 A trophorestorative for the nervous system.
 It is a mood elevator for mild to moderate depression, PMS (take 1-2 weeks prior to menses) and seasonal affective disorder (winter blues, vitamin deficiency).
 It is helpful for people who are stuck in a rut, with a growing frustration.
 St. John's needs to be taken for a period of time to see an effect.
 Be consistent and patient.